maxbundscherer/a-sdr/docs/index.md

 ### Static

 <p>
-Please select on of this modes:<br />
+Please select one of these modes:<br />
 <ul>
   <li>Dark with sizes</li>
   <li>Dark without sizes</li>